Social interaction and first-person shooters: Gamer-tag

-Gamer-tags are the personally custom for every player and are the "name" that one takes when playing games online.
+Gamer-tags are personally customable for every player and are the "name" that one takes when playing games online.
 What one calls oneself is a basic forms of identity even in the real world.
 For FPS, and other online games, gamer-tags keep individual players anonymous to other players while they interact in the virtual world.
 Though usually players form their gamer-tags to depict humorous topics but other gamer-tags display a player's ties to online clans or preference on game titles.

 Side effects in online communication

 It is a non-disputed fact that game players seek out game play for social reasons, but especially in networked games, the attractions are the other players, the relationships between them, and their impact on out-of-game community and relationships.

 Differences in gender

 Differences in gender among players is a very common topic of discussion between players, in analyses in published written works, in internet forums, game critics, and game designers/makers.
 Games are made with expectations pre-incorporated into the designing process, gender is employed as a basic social demographic control, rather than as a dynamic element that shapes how players approach games, interact within them, and negotiate expectations.
 The subject of gender role theory, or shared cultural expectations that are placed on individuals on the basis of their socially defined gender, is one lens in which researchers observe interactions online between players.